 As you can see, this will insert the data into the name and price columns of the products table, and the id column will be null, and the table will look like this:

-Snowflake temporary table is a table that exists only for the duration of the session, and is automatically dropped when the session ends.
-You can use temporary tables to store intermediate or temporary results or to perform complex or iterative operations.
+Snowflake temp table is a table that exists only for the duration of the session, and is automatically dropped when the session ends.
+You can use temp tables to store intermediate or temporary results or to perform complex or iterative operations.
 To create a temporary table, you need to use the TEMPORARY keyword in the CREATE TABLE statement.
 To insert data into a temporary table, you can use the INSERT INTO command as usual.

 For example, suppose you want to create a temporary table called temp_orders that stores the orders that have an amount greater than 10, and then insert data into this table from the orders table.
 We can use the INSERT INTO command as follows, but first let’s create a temporary table, to do so: